Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: Motivating Examples

-Assuming that each worker $P_i$ is specified such that it behaves as expected on the endpoint \bChan{$b_i$}, we formally specify the complete scheduler as a ring of partial schedulers connected to workers:
+Assuming that each worker $P_i$ is specified such that it behaves as expected on the name \bChan{$b_i$}, we formally specify the complete scheduler as a ring of partial schedulers connected to workers: \cyclicAsyncMilnerSched{

-We return to this example in Section~\ref{ss:milnertyped}, where we type check the scheduler using APCP to show that it is deadlock-free (which is not obvious from its process definition).
+} \cyclicAsyncMilnerSched We return to this example in \Cref{s:APCP:APCP:milner}, where we type check the scheduler using \APCP to show that it is deadlock-free (which is not obvious from its process definition).